-David Plott, an engineer and former public planning specialist-turned consultant, suggests that neighbors in situations without a formal maintenance agreement rally together to find common ground and to recognize that a high-quality road is going to increase everyone's property values.
+David Plott, an engineer and former public planning specialist-turned consultant, suggests that neighbors in situations without a private road maintenance agreement rally together to find common ground and to recognize that a high-quality road is going to increase everyone's property values.
 "Have a big block party and bring it up," he says.
-"I emphasize the all part of it.
+"I emphasize the 'all' part of it.
 It needs to be everybody."

 "You want to create this document before anybody moves in, when the developer has full control, so it's fair and equal for everyone," Richard Glaze says.
 "There are a host of different considerations.
 In general, the more detail the better."

 Cost-sharing typically is split evenly among the landowners, although that isn't always the case.
 In some neighborhoods, for example, the owner who lives farthest down the road or who has the largest lot, pays the most.

 Creating a Private Road Agreement for the Future

 The circumstances related to the maintenance of a shared private road certainly can vary.
 In another case, in Vermont, the developer who oversaw the maintenance of the private road into his development died unexpectedly.
 He had laid out basic rules for sharing in the maintenance of the hilly, gravel road — named, appropriately enough, Havoc Hill — but with no specifics.
 There wasn't, and still isn't, a homeowners association.
 No road maintenance agreement.
 No details to guide the four owners who are responsible for the road, which is less than a mile long.